 Where Rootly falls short

 No built-in monitoring.
 Like PagerDuty and incident.io, Rootly depends on external tools for detection.
-You'll need a separate monitoring tool feeding alerts into the system.

 Is Rootly right for you?